HappyChainDevs/happychain/docs/account.md

 > built-in account abstraction support at the UI level, and so the usual transaction request is replaced by a
 > signing request over a byte string representing a boop.
 It's not ideal to not
 > know what you are signing, and so we will display our own pre-confirmation popup before routing
-> the user to his injected wallet.
+> the user to their injected wallet.

 ### Social Wallet — Deriving a Private Key